BillTheiss/BillTheiss/README.md

-- 👋 Hi, I’m @BillTheiss
+- 👋 Hi, I’m Bill Theiss

 <!---
 BillTheiss/BillTheiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.